 - Exercising appointive powers including both the selection of members to fill positions on boards, commissions, committees, and the appointment of certain department heads.

 - Planning and implementing strategies for solid waste handling as members of the Monroe County Solid Waste Management District.

 There are several County Departments that are directly under the authority of the Monroe County Commissioners.
-These departments are: The Building Department, The Monroe County Community Prevention Coalition, The Monroe County Highway Department; The Monroe County Technical Services Department, The Extension Services, The Legal Department, The Veterans' Affairs Department, The Department of Weights and Measures, and The Youth Services Bureau.
+These departments are: The Building Department, The Monroe County Community Prevention Coalition, The Monroe County Highway Department; The Monroe County Technical Services Department, The Extension Services, The Legal Department, The Veterans' Affairs Department, and The Department of Weights and Measures.

 The following departments are directed by boards or commissions whose members are appointed by the Board of Commissioners: The Monroe County Airport, The Monroe County Emergency Management Department, The Health Department, The Parks and Recreation Department, and The Planning Department.

 The Monroe County Board of Commissioners meets bi-weekly to approve payroll and claims, receive reports, sign resolutions and to receive legislation.
 The public meeting is held in the Monroe County Courthouse, 100 West Kirkwood Avenue, in the Judge Nat U. Hill III Meeting Room at 9 a.m.